-Furthermore, Cottonwood is implementing comprehensive measures to lessen exposure risk in the Day Service areas including wearing of masks, frequent sanitizing, use of dividers to separate individuals, reconfiguring work spaces, changes in work protocols, consideration given to drop off and pick up times, lunch breaks, etc. to avoid anything other than incidental and infrequent proximity of closer than 6 feet of distance amongst individuals.
+Day Services offered at Cottonwood’s Building #3 will remain open as well.
+Current comprehensive measures to lessen exposure risk in the Day Service areas including wearing of masks, frequent sanitizing, use of dividers to separate individuals, reconfiguring work spaces, changes in work protocols, consideration given to drop off and pick up times, lunch breaks, etc. to avoid anything other than incidental and infrequent proximity of closer than 6 feet of distance amongst individuals will continue.

-It is a new world for all of us and we all must become comfortable with new habits, configurations, and limitations.
 Should we find that we need to go back to more stringent social distancing based on our own assessment or advice from state partners, including returning to providing day services in the homes, we will not hesitate to do so.
-For now, there is no visitation being allowed to 2801 W. 31st.
+Also, until further notice, there is no visitation being allowed to 2801 W. 31st Street.

 Cottonwood, Inc. is a 501 (c) 3 not-for-profit organization that was established in 1972 to provide services to individuals with intellectual/developmental disabilities.
 Over the years, Cottonwood has earned a reputation for quality services and care as a community service provider.
 In 1995, Cottonwood was awarded an additional responsibility through the Developmental Disability Reform Act.
 It became the Community Developmental Disabilities Organization (CDDO) for Douglas and Jefferson counties.
 As the CDDO, Cottonwood is the single point of entry connecting individuals of all ages with developmental disabilities to the network of services in this area.